Greenhouse gases 'do warm oceans'

 Anyone got a better explanation?

-11 thoughts on “Greenhouse gases 'do warm oceans'”
+11 responses to “Greenhouse gases 'do warm oceans'”

 what we need most on this at the moment is debate – which most of those who believe in global warming want to stiffle, insisting that there’s no time for talk, only for more studies.